|

 September

-wasting in the prison camp, the 22nd (Bowen's dragoons) and others faced
+John was wasting in the prison camp, the 22nd (Bowen's dragoons) and others

 The

-made his way back to W.Va. (by l868).
-In l868 the President issued a blanket
+eventually made his way back to W.Va. (by l868).
+In l868 the President issued a

 General